-People who pay for their own nursing home charges should check whether they are entitled to financial help.
-Speak to your healthcare professional or call our support line on 0808 808 00 00.
+If you pay for your own nursing home charges, you should check if you are entitled to financial help.

-For example, you may be eligible for NHS continuing healthcare.
-Continuing healthcare offers free care (funded by the NHS) for people who need a lot of ongoing complex care.
+For example, you may be able to get NHS continuing healthcare.
+Continuing healthcare offers free care (funded by the NHS) for people who need a lot of ongoing, complex care.
 Ask a health or social care professional how you can apply for this.
-Before choosing a care home, you may want to find out more about it.
+Before choosing a care home, you may want to find out more about continuing healthcare.